 Good spots for dinner and my favourite Indian restaurants in CP are:

-You already had a chance to do some shopping in Khan Market, but if there was anything you missed, this is the place to get it.
-CP has everything, including a reliable money exchange at Tradex Financial Services (Block L-4), next to Haldiram’s.
+You already had a chance to do some shopping in Khan Market, but if there was anything you missed CP is one of the best places in Delhi for shopping. has everything, including a reliable money exchange at Tradex Financial Services (Block L-4), next to Haldiram’s.

 If you are looking for authentic Indian print textiles for gifts or souvenirs, there are two great stores in CP: the Shop (in the Regal Building) and Soma (Block K-44).